What we need to be talking about more with new moms

 What if I need more support?

 One last thing, if you’re thinking that needing help means you’re not a good enough mom, that is the FARTHEST thing from the truth.
-The truth is that motherhood takes a village and I would like to be a part of your village.
+The truth is that motherhood takes a village and we would like to be a part of your village.